Banuba/OEP-desktop-c-api/README.md

 # Note

-For integration of the Offscreen Effect player to your application it is necessary to copy the offscreen_effect_player folder and implement interfaces for offscreen_render_target, but if your application is based on the GLFW library, you can just reuse offscreen_render_target with the utility library.
+For integration of the Offscreen Effect player to your application it is necessary to copy the oep folder and implement interfaces for effect_player and render_context, but if your application is based on the GLFW library and using bnb_effect_player cpp api, you can just reuse current implementation.